Tips on Writing Essays for the CBEST

 As we are already aware, the questions are of two types and they are aimed to test your ability to communicate clearly and effectively.
 Your CBEST essays should be able to give an extremely good reading experience to the evaluators.
 Your ideas should be logically organized and placed under a well-structured content framework.
 Even though you may be factually accurate, it is your writing skills that will ultimately influence your scores in a major way.
 In order to achieve the aims, as described in this paragraph, a writer has to follow the following procedure:

 Forming an opinion - As the assignments will require the examinees to provide their opinions about the ideas presented in the questions, one has to first form a viewpoint or an opinion upon seeing a question.

 Framing the outline of your essays - The writer should aim to convince the readers to accept his/her viewpoint and also provide supporting details for the same.
-The best way for you to frame your essay would be to think about the different main points in favour of your viewpoint and elaborate each one of them in separate paragraphs.
+The best way for you to frame your essay would be to think about the different main points in favor of your viewpoint and elaborate each one of them in separate paragraphs.
 A good essay will have a powerful introduction which should ideally convey the purpose of your article and other salient features of your article.
 A well-written essay will have a conclusion that will create a lasting impression on the reader.
 Each and every part of the body of the essay should be relevant to the topic under discussion and to the paragraph to which it belongs.

 Planning the content - The initial 4-5 minutes of the time allotted should be spent in planning the content that you would like to cover in your essay.
 Otherwise, you may end up writing content that may be less informative and containing more junk than required.